Cecilapp/Cecil/docs/2-Content.md

 ```

 :::info
-The different images widths can be defined in [assets configuration](4-Configuration.md#assets).
+Because a body image is converted into an [Asset](3-Templates.md#asset), the different widths must be defined in [assets configuration](4-Configuration.md#assets).
 :::

-The `sizes` attribute take the value of the `assets.images.responsive.sizes.default` configuration option by default, and can be customized by creating a new entry named with the class name added to the image.
+The `sizes` attribute take the value of the `assets.images.responsive.sizes.default` configuration option, but can be changed by creating a new entry named with a _class_ added to the image.

 _Example:_